 3M advises against the use of these 3M products in any application other than the stated intended use(s), since other applications have not been evaluated by 3M and may result in an unsafe or unintended condition.
 Do not use in any manner whereby the 3M product, or any extractable or leachable from the 3M product, may become part of or remains in a medical device, drug, cosmetic, or food or drink additive or supplement; or in applications involving life-sustaining medical applications or prolonged contact with internal bodily fluids or tissues.
 If you are considering using this 3M product for a restricted use, you must first contact 3M with information about your proposed application to request prior written authorization for supply for such use.

 EXPLANATION OF SIGNAL WORD CONSEQUENCES

-Indicates a hazardous situation which, if not avoided,

-could result in serious injury or death.

-Indicates a hazardous situation which, if not avoided,

-could result in minor or moderate injury.

-NOTIOE Indicates a situation which, if not avoided, could
+⚠ WARNING Indicates a hazardous situation which, if not avoide could result in serious injury or death. ⚠ CAUTION Indicates a hazardous situation which, if not avoide could result in minor or moderate injury.

-NOTICE result in product or system damage.
+NOTICE